dromologue/ContinuousTransformation/TechnicalWorkshop/Checklist.md

 - [ ] We have an engaged product owner
 - [ ] Product teams contain (or can borrow) all the skills necessary to make the right decisions for the project
 - [ ] Teams are self-organising, and able to self-select.
-- [ ] Team members are OK with voting themselves off the island.
+- [ ] Team members are OK with "voting themselves off the island".

 ### Basic infrastructure practices